tacaswell/build_the_world/README.md

 4. Be able to easily switch any package to a source install for development.
 5. Be easy to re-build everything from scratch.

-## History

-The first version of this was a bash script that complied CPython and created a virtual environment.
-Very quickly the script started to automate installing Python packages from source.
-The number of projects that I was installing from version control rapidly grew -- driven by needing to work around projects that ship pre-cythonized c files in their sdists, needing un-released bug-fixes to support the main branch of CPython, or just projects I was personally contributing to.
-Eventually a single `bash` script (without functions!) was refactored to a `bash` script _with_ functions, to a `xonsh` script with all of checkout locations hard-coded at the top of the file, to the current state which uses a handful of `xonsh` scripts and a `yaml` file to track where the checkouts are.

 ## Code quality